plausible/docs/docs/plausible-script.md

 <img alt="Plausible Analytics" src={useBaseUrl('img/list-of-sites.png')} />

-Click on the "**Settings**" button on the right-hand side of the website you'd like to get the snippet for and scroll down to the "**Javascript snippet**" section on the following page.
+Hover over your website name and click on the "**Settings**" icon on the right hand side of the domain name you'd like to get the snippet for.
+Then scroll down to the "**Javascript snippet**" section on the following page.

 <img alt="Your Plausible Analytics tracking script" src={useBaseUrl('img/javascript-snippet.png')} />

+### Alternatively you can serve the script from your domain as a first-party connection

+We offer a quick and easy way to serve the Plausible Analytics script from your domain name as a first-party connection.
+See the full instructions on how to setup a custom subdomain and [serve the Plausible Analytics script as a first-party connection](custom-domain.md).

 ### You can also use our community integrations

 Thanks to the members of our community, there are now Plausible Analytics community integrations and plugins for several frameworks and content management systems such as WordPress.
 See the [full list](community-integrations.md).

-### Alternatively you can serve the script from your domain as a first-party connection

-We offer a quick and easy way to serve the Plausible Analytics script from your domain name as a first-party connection.
-See the full instructions on how to setup a custom subdomain and [serve the Plausible Analytics script as a first-party connection](custom-domain.md).

 ## Verify if the script is installed on your site